Mersive-Technologies/lldpd/Mersive-README.md

  1. Run `mersive/build.sh`.
  2. When successful, the compiled files will be placed under `dist/`.

 # Integrating into the Gen3 (Stonehenge) Image
+ 1. Run `mersive/install.sh` with the path to your image root dir as the first and only argument.
+The files will be copied into the right place.